 If you’re a beginner, you should probably stick to slower jams in the 130 to 145 beats per minute (bpm) range: songs with a tempo of 145 bpm or higher might be too fast for you.
 Songs with a tempo under 130 bpm are too slow, and you may have trouble keeping up with the beat.

-I can tell you that I was in the best shape of my life when I was training for my first marathon and I still had a ton of energy when the race was over.
-I had never felt better in my life, and I still don't know how I was able to keep running so far for an entire day.
+How Long Should A Beginner Jog?
+I can tell you I was in the best shape of my life when I was training for my first marathon and I still had a ton of energy when the race was over.
+I had never felt better in my life, and I still don’t know how I could keep running so far for an entire day.

 For you, I would recommend you to start with a jog of 30 minutes each day and slowly build it up to 45 minutes as you get used to it.